(FICTION 6,870 words) (BACK TO HOME PAGE)

 Yves paused again.
 “Seriously?
 Since the lady’s graced our fair city she’s seen more naked men than an army doctor.
 Seriously.
 There was a Swissair guy a couple of months back.
 And a tennis coach around then, or maybe before.
 And a diplomat.
 Plus that Italian fencing team.
 Anyway, they’re the ones I’ve heard about.
 Recently.”

 “I was joking about the Italian fencers, by the way.
 But seriously, I’m amazed you’ve been clueless about her this whole time.”
-Yves was a good friend, but he wasn’t above twisting the knife.
+Yves was a real pal, but he wasn’t above twisting the knife.
 And Cat’s stunned expression was so unmissable the barman had trouble pretending not to notice.

 Yves explained Liz always refused exclusivity with her lovers.
 She’d make that crystal clear.
 Yet for three months she’d never mentioned this.
 He’d always viewed their relationship as straightforward: two lusty creatures – one with an indifferent cuckold for a husband– had fallen for each other in the most passionate way.